 In this work we analyze the properties of PROF model on the Ulam networks and study the influence of network elite on opinion formation process.
-We also consider the Sznajd model [34], generalized for scale-free networks following [10].
+We also consider the Sznajd model [31], generalized for scale-free networks following [10].
 This model incorporates the effect of groups, consisting of voters of the same opinion following the trade union slogan united we stand, divided we fall.
-We note that the above models share some similarities with a recently analyzed model of continuous opinion dynamics [35].
-In particular, the diffusion effects introduced there can be associated with the damping factor of the Google matrix, to be discussed below.

-In the rest, the Letter is organized as follows: in the next section we give a brief description of the Ulam method and PROF model and present our numerical results.
+In the rest, the paper is organized as follows: in the next section we give a brief description of the Ulam method and PROF model and present our numerical results.
 In Section 3 we combine the PROF and Sznajd models and analyze their properties on Ulam networks.
 The discussion of the results is given in Section 4.